skrattaren/apf.rst/apf.rst

   charge into battle at five o'clock in the morning..."

-  Shakespeare's Henry V was just such a king, and Terry is referring here to the 'St Crispin's Day' speech in "`King Henry V`_", act 4, scene 3:
+  Shakespeare's Henry V was just such a king, and Terry is referring here to the 'St Crispin's Day' speech in **King Henry V**, act 4, scene 3:

         And gentlemen in England now a-bed
         Shall think themselves accurs'd they were not here,